awsdocs/amazon-eks-user-guide/doc_source/sec-group-reqs.md

 The following sections describe the recommended or minimum required security group settings for the cluster, control plane, and node security groups of your cluster\.
 These considerations are dependent on which Kubernetes version and Amazon EKS platform version you use\.

+**Important**
+If you've configured your cluster to use [IPv6](cni-ipv6.md), then your security groups must allow communication to and from all IPv4 and IPv6 addresses that Pods communicate with or are communicated with from\.

 ## Cluster security group<a name="cluster-sg"></a>

 Amazon EKS clusters, starting with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.3`, create a cluster security group when they are created\.
 This also happens when a cluster of an earlier version is upgraded to this Kubernetes version and platform version\.
 A cluster security group is designed to allow all traffic from the control plane and [managed node groups](managed-node-groups.md) to flow freely between each other\.
 By assigning the cluster security group to the elastic network interfaces created by Amazon EKS that allow the control plane to communicate with the managed node group instances, you don't need to configure complex security group rules to allow this communication\.
 Any instance or network interface that is assigned this security group can freely communicate with other resources with this security group\.